Skip to main content

 • Chronic fatigue

-• 24/7 access to the treatment team, mental and physical healthcare providers
+• 24/7 access to clinical and recovery support

-• Safety and security away from temptations and stressful factors
+• A safe environment away from temptations and triggers

 • Life skills education for sober living